Advisory Board

 Dr. Rolf Baldus

-Dr. Rolf D. Baldus is an economist, hunter, writer, and conservationist.
-Rolf is actively involved in global conservation and hunting issues through the International Council for Game and Wildlife Conservation (CIC), where he has performed many tasks, including being the adviser to the president and the head of the Tropical Game Commission.
-In addition, he occasionally serves in an advisory capacity to wildlife administrations in Africa and Central Asia.
+Dr. Rolf D. Baldus is a respected economist, hunter, writer, and conservationist with a distinguished career dedicated to global conservation and sustainable hunting.
+Actively engaged in international hunting and wildlife preservation, Rolf plays a prominent role in the International Council for Game and Wildlife Conservation (CIC), where he has advised the president and led the Tropical Game Commission.
+His expertise is frequently sought by wildlife administrations in Africa and Central Asia, where he provides valuable advisory support.

-Rolf also managed a family enterprise for ten years, worked at a university, and for several decades served in various capacities at the German Chancellery and the Ministry for Economic Cooperation and Development.
-For thirteen years he assisted the chief warden of the Selous Game Reserve and supported the Tanzania Wildlife Authority under a government agreement.
+Throughout his career, Rolf has held various prestigious roles, including ten years managing a family business, teaching at a university, and several decades of service at the German Chancellery and the Ministry for Economic Cooperation and Development.
+For thirteen years, he assisted the chief warden of Tanzania’s Selous Game Reserve, contributing to wildlife conservation efforts under a government-backed initiative with the Tanzania Wildlife Authority.

-Rolf regularly goes on international hunting safaris, and he also manages a hunting area near his home where he practices community forestry.
-His main professional interests continue to be sustainable hunting as a tool for wildlife conservation and community-based, natural-resources management.
+An avid hunter, Rolf enjoys participating in international hunting safaris and manages a hunting area near his home, where he practices community forestry.
+His work is deeply focused on sustainable hunting as a means of wildlife conservation and on advancing community-based natural resource management.

 Click here to return to Advisory Board List